m1lkman/Update-PlexMediaServer/README.md

 ```
 Update-PlexMediaPlayer -SlackNotify -SlackChannel '#ChannelName' -SlackToken <Slack OAuth Token>
 ```

+### Exit Codes
+Beyond the typical success and failure codes the following additional exit codes will output.

+  * 0 Success
+  * 1 on error (enable verbose output or check the log for more info)
+  * 4 if download fails
+  * 6 if update was deferred due to server having active sessions
+  * 7 if update is available (requires -ReportOnly parameter)
+  * 10 if new file was downloaded/installed (requires -NotifySuccess Paremeter)

 ### Scheduled Task Example (putting it all together)
 Here's the solution I use on my Plex server.
 I use Windows Task Scheduler to run every night at 2:00am to minimize impact to my family and friends.
 I use the default execution menthod leveraging my server's Online Authentication Token to install the latest beta channel (PlexPass) updates.
 I also enabled email notification with log included and update cleanup to remove all previous updates except the latest 2.